MicrosoftDocs/customer-insights/ci-docs/activities.md

 # Customer activities

 Customer activities are actions or events performed by customers.
 For example, transactions, support call duration, website reviews, purchases or returns.
 These activities are often contained in various data sources.
-With Customers Insights, consolidate your customer activities from these [data sources](data-sources.md) and associate them with a customers profile.
-These activities appear chronologically in a timeline on the customers profile.
+With Customers Insights, consolidate your customer activities from these [data sources](data-sources.md) and associate them with customer profiles.
+These activities appear chronologically in a timeline on the customer profile.
 Include the timeline in Dynamics 365 apps with the [Customer Card add-in](customer-card-add-in.md) solution.

 ## Define an activity